yogeshagr/golang/gopl/gopl.md

 precisely, what behaviors are provided by its methods.

-- An interface type specifies a set of methods that a concrete type must posses to be considered an instance of that interface.
+- An interface type specifies a set of methods that a concrete type must posses to be considered as an instance of that interface.

 ```
 package io